 To bolster your defences against such deceptive strategies, be aware of the following indicators that an email may not be what it seems.

-• Verifying email addresses: A critical first step involves scrutinising the sender’s address.
-At first glance, it may mirror legitimate contact details; however, upon closer inspection, discrepancies such as minor alterations in domain names or subtle character substitutions can reveal malicious intent.
+• Verifying email addresses, domains, and accounts: A critical first step involves scrutinising the sender’s email address, domain name, social media account, or other verifiable profile where contact originates.
+At first glance, it may mirror legitimate contact details; however, upon closer inspection, discrepancies such as minor alterations in domain names, brand assets, or subtle character substitutions can reveal malicious intent.

-• Assessing urgency and request nature: Emails demanding immediate action or sensitive information—particularly those purporting to originate from senior management—warrant extra caution.
+• Assessing urgency and request nature: Any form of communication demanding immediate action or sensitive information—particularly those purporting to originate from senior management—warrants extra caution.
 Cyber criminals often fabricate urgent scenarios to provoke hasty actions without time for closer inspection or verification.

 • Authentication checks: Authentic communications from reputable sources typically incorporate specific authentication protocols like SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication Reporting & Conformance).
 An absence or misconfiguration of these security measures could signify an impersonation effort.